dmbarbour/glas/docs/GlasProgNamespaces.md

 We could introduce some operators that are the equivalent of ifdef/ifndef.
 This might be useful for expressing default definitions.
 However, I'm not inclined to support this because it complicates reasoning about what's in the namespace, and would also complicate optimizations such as composing renames.

+### General Translation

+I originally wanted `tl:(NSOp, Map of Prefix to Prefix)` but this doesn't generalize nicely.
+For example, with translation `{ '' => 'scratch.', 'src.' => 'foo.', 'dst.' => 'bar.' }` consider move `sr => xy`.
+When translated, this would rewrite `scratch.srx => scratch.xyx` and `foo.abc => scratch.xyc.abc` (maybe?).
+It's troublesome and confusing.

+It might be feasible if I can restrict the translation model a great deal.
+Perhaps we could ensure reversibility, and perform a rewrite in each direction.
+But this could be implemented directly by a front-end compiler.

+For now, we'll need to see how far we can get without translation.
+We might need to limit how we use mixins, but this might not be a problem in practice.